 Although Jared Kopf is well-known for his instrumental role in the development of PayPal, he has also founded a number of other successful businesses, including the American investment firm, Clarium Capital, and the entertainment giant Slide, which was eventually purchased by Google.
 Let’s take a closer look at the important aspects of his career below.

 The best-known aspects of Jared Kopf’s career began at PayPal.
 He worked as an Assistant to the CEO of the company, Peter Thiel.
 During that time, he worked with Thiel on a variety of projects.

 From a timing perspective, Kopf’s time at PayPal could not have been more fortuitous, as he worked at PayPal during two of its biggest company events: It’s Initial Public Offering and its sale to eBay.

 Kopf was only at PayPal for five months, working for the company from June 2002 – October 2002.
-However, this brief time there was enough to expose Kopf to others in the company and build him connections that would serve him well for the rest of his career.
+However, this brief time there was enough to expose Kopf to others in the company and to build connections that would serve him well for the rest of his career.

 Kopf would only stay at Clarium for roughly a year and a half.
 During that time, he served as the firm’s Director of Venture Investments.
 He oversaw the investment into a variety of firms, one of which was LinkedIn, the business social networking site that was founded by fellow PayPal Mafia member Reid Hoffman.

 Slide was one of Kopf’s more significant entrepreneurial creations.
 He co-founded Slide in January 2005, working with PayPal Mafia member Max Levchin.
 Kopf left the company in March 2006 after serving as its director of Distribution.